redhat-nfvpe/python-tripleo-derive-params/dpdk-derive-params/README.md

 ## User Inputs

-#### node_uuid:
+#### flavor:
-This input parameter specifies UUID of the node is used to identify the baremetal node and DPDK parameters are derived based on that node hardware data.
+This input parameter specifies the flavor name associated to the role to
+identify the first baremetal node and DPDK parameters are derived based on
+that node hardware data.

 #### dpdk_nics_info:
 This input parameter specifies the list of dpdk nics with MTU.